MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches.md

     | command xargs -n 1 git branch -d
 ```

-### Single grep
+### Double grep

-Here we get the branch names as one long string, remove line breaks, then pass that all to the delete branch command.

 Based on another source I found.

+Here we get the branch names as one long string, excluding the current branch (starting with `*` and the special branches.

+Then remove line breaks with `tr`.

+And pass the output all the delete branch command as multiple arguments.

 ```sh
 $ git branch -d $(git branch --merged \
     | grep -v '^*' \